-Some businesses prefer hiring software developers for the project directly, others seek help with professional IT consultancies.
-Both of these approaches are totally fine as long as you get what you need, i.e. high-quality software that meets your business requirements.
+While some businesses prefer hiring software developers for the project directly, others seek help with professional consulting services.
+Both of these approaches are totally fine as long as you get what you need — high-quality software that meets your business requirements.
 Yet, in some cases, it is better to choose one approach over the other.

-For example, a professional IT consultant can compensate for the lack of internal tech expertise and project management skills.
+For example, a professional IT consulting company can compensate for the lack of internal tech expertise and project management skills.

 Typical responsibilities of an IT consultant include: